 CSECL offers an annual Summer School on European Contract Law.
 We invite applications from Masters students, Graduate/PhD students, Postdoctoral researchers and other junior scholars in law, the social sciences and humanities.
 The Summer School offers master classes by prominent scholars, and provides participants with a unique opportunity to present their own work and receive valuable feedback from their peers and the advanced scholars teaching the programme.

-This year's Summer School offers a programme on Private Law and Vulnerability
+2018 Summer School: Private Law and Vulnerability

 2017 Summer School: Contract Law and the Moral Limits of the Market